|Year:||22nd at MIT|

 |College:||St. Mary's College (Md.)
 '99|

-Matt Lindblad enters his seventh season at MIT after serving as the head varsity sailing coach and Waterfront Coordinator at Roger Williams University in Bristol, R.I.
-During his tenure in Cambridge, he helped guide the Engineers to a sixth-place finish at the 2008 ICSA/Gill Dinghy National Championship.
+Matt Lindblad enters his eighth season at MIT after serving as the head varsity sailing coach and Waterfront Coordinator at Roger Williams University in Bristol, R.I.
+During his tenure in Cambridge, he helped guide the Engineers to appearances at the Inter-collegiate Sailing Association Dinghy National Championships in 2008 and 2013.

-During recent summers, Lindblad has served as Waterfront Director at Ida Lewis YC in Newport (2003-04) and Advanced Racing Coach at Sail Newport (2005).
-He served as Head Instructor/Racing Coach at Ram Island YC in Noank, Conn., from 1993-1998.
+During the summer, Lindblad was the Waterfront Director at Ida Lewis YC in Newport (2003-04) and Advanced Racing Coach at Sail Newport (2005).
+He served as the Head Instructor/Racing Coach at Ram Island YC in Noank, Conn., from 1993-1998.
 Lindblad's other sailing successes include wins at Team Racing Mid-Winters (V-15) in 2005, The Newport Regatta (J24) in 2003 and 2005, and the J24 Fleet 50 Season honors in 2004 and 2005.
 Lindblad has also achieved top-five finishes at V-15 Nationals in 1998 (fifth) and 2000 (second) and is active in the Newport Laser Frostbiting fleet.